mpashkovskiy/ethereum-bootnode/README.md

 As a result you will get something similar to `enode://b4237b154a99cc729f4731348de518410c83d0b798fa153308140e4b9a5098a5a9f116115d3fd8245038bab9f08dfd804f60724ad39af080eda9a2d4674dce6d@172.17.0.2:30303`

+### Backup/moving the container

+See docker [export](https://docs.docker.com/engine/reference/commandline/export/) and [import](https://docs.docker.com/engine/reference/commandline/import/) for more info.

-## Connecting to the private blockchain
+## Running client (connecting to the private blockchain)

 At the very first time initialize geth data directory by `geth --datadir="datadir" init genesis.json`